creativewave/vagrant-debian/README.md

 # Vagrant Debian

-[Vagrant](https://www.vagrantup.com/) recipe to mount an [official Debian](https://app.vagrantup.com/debian/) server with the following stack, installed from backports main or official package repositories:
+[Vagrant](https://www.vagrantup.com/) recipe for mounting a virtual machine with the [official Debian](https://app.vagrantup.com/debian/) in its [latest stable version](https://www.debian.org/releases/index.en.html), provided by [VirtualBox](https://www.virtualbox.org/) and provisioned with the following stack, installed from main components or backports of the official package repositories:

 * Nginx
 * NodeJS